-In order to argue that the extension of our $p$-brane action can completely reproduce the Wess-Zumino couplings for exotic branes, let us review which potentials are included in the external fields.
-For simplicity, let us first consider branes with co-dimension higher than 2.
-In M-theory, this means 7-branes or lower dimensional branes.
+In order to argue that the extension of our $p$-brane action can completely reproduce the Wess--Zumino couplings for exotic branes, let us review which potentials are included in the external fields.
+For simplicity, let us first consider branes with co-dimension higher than two.
+In M-theory, this means 7-branes or lower-dimensional branes.
 They are standard objects in M-theory (i.e.~M2, M5, and KKM) that couple to standard fields (i.e.~$\BA_3$, $\BA_6$, and $\BA_{7,1}$).
 As one can see from Table \ref{tab:external}, an external $p$-form contains only the standard fields when we consider the $E_{d(d)}$ group with $d\leq 8-p$.

 The external $p$-form field comes to contain non-standard supergravity fields when we consider the $E_{d(d)}$ group with $d=9-p$.
-The non-standard potentials, $\BA_{9,3}$ and $\BA_{9,6}$, are known couple to defect branes (i.e.~co-dimension 2-branes) known as the exotic $5^3$-brane and $2^6$-brane, respectively.
+The non-standard potentials, $\BA_{9,3}$ and $\BA_{9,6}$, are known to couple to defect branes (i.e.~co-dimension 2-branes) known as the exotic $5^3$-brane and $2^6$-brane, respectively.

 In order to reproduce whole actions for a KKM in the $E_{d(d)}$ exceptional spacetime with $1\leq d\leq 8$, we need to include external fields up to the 8-form,